Frequently Asked Questions

 If you want to make a reservation at The Grand Café please click here.

-Are there any points where I can access the internet at the show?
+Are there any points where I can access WiFi at the show?

 Yes!
-IBC provides free access to computers in the Business Lounge and WiFi in a number of areas which will be clearly signposted at the show:
+IBC provides free WiFi access in a number of areas which will be clearly signposted at the show:

 - Ruby Lounge